optionalemon/space-scraper/README.txt

 - Used Prefabs inside for the oculus hand, the pistol, and the space waste

 3. Weapons Pack - Bullets https://assetstore.unity.com/packages/3d/props/weapons/weapons-pack-bullets-302702
 - Used a bullet prefab for the shooting (SM_Bullet_06.prefab).
-The prefab does NOT come with the script (Bullet.cs) and the attached Rigidbody component.
+The prefab does NOT come with the script (Bullet.cs), Capsule Collider, and the attached Rigidbody component.
+All three were added manually by the team.